 A No-Nonsense Routine That Actually Works

 Forget complicated charts and over-coached workouts.
-Here’s what I tell parents, coaches, and anyone serious about natural height growth:
+Here's what I tell parents, coaches, and anyone serious about supporting natural height growth:

-Hanging bar – 2–3 times a day, hold for 20–40 seconds each
+- Hanging bar — 2 to 3 times a day, hold for 20 to 40 seconds each.

-Swimming – twice a week minimum, especially for posture and spinal elongation
+- Swimming — twice a week minimum, especially for posture and spinal elongation.

-Myths About Making Kids Taller: What Doesn’t Work and Why
+Myths About Making Kids Taller

 You know what's wild?
-After 20+ years watching this industry twist itself into knots, I’ve seen the same height scams cycle through every few years — just dressed in new packaging.
-One month it’s a “growth hormone booster,” next it’s magic insoles, and by summer, some sketchy “grow taller overnight” TikTok routine is making the rounds.
+After 20+ years watching this industry twist itself into knots, I've seen the same height scams cycle through every few years — just dressed in new packaging.
+One month it's a "growth hormone booster," next it's magic insoles, and by summer some sketchy "grow taller overnight" routine is making the rounds.
 You want the truth?
 Most of this stuff is smoke and mirrors — and expensive ones at that.

 When to Talk to a Pediatrician About Your Child's Growth